Roadwork/dapr-js-sdk/README.md

 const daprPort = 3500;

 // Internal Server Port
-// This library spins up an internal webserver running fastify
+// This library spins up an internal webserver running restana
 // We use this internal webserver for listening to dapr specific actions (e.g. method invocation, pub/sub, ...)
-// Note: make sure to utilize --app-port <daprInternalServerPort> if you don't run your own web server const daprInternalServerPort = 4000;
+// Note: make sure to utilize --app-port <daprInternalServerPort> if you don't run your own web server
+// Note 2: you can also set this port through the environment variable DAPR_INTERNAL_SERVER_PORT const daprInternalServerPort = 4000;

 const client = new Dapr(daprUrl, daprPort, daprInternalServerPort);

 // Pub / Sub
-// Note: /dapr/subscribe will be called on the provided DAPR_APP_PORT and --app-port values.
+// Note: /dapr/subscribe will be called on the provided "daprInternalServerPort".
 // if you are running an extra HTTP server, make sure to utilize a different port.
 Dapr will not wait till your app started, which is not required since the library takes care of Dapr related functionality internally. const pubsubCallback = async (data: any) => { console.log(data); }
 client.pubsub.subscribe("pubsub-name", "topic", pubsubCallback.bind(this))